 Step 1: Get a bike shipping box

 A bike shipping box will be narrower and shorter than the assembled bike.
-Bikes are usually sent in boxes measuring around 54” x 8” x 28”, though the dimensions will depend on the size and type of bike you’re shipping.
+Bicycles are usually sent in boxes measuring around 54” x 8” x 28”, though the bike box dimensions will depend on the size and type of bike you’re shipping.
 Bike shipping boxes should be sturdy to protect the bicycle inside.

 Step 2: Take apart the bike

-This is the hardest step in packing a bike.
+Wrenching your bike down for shipping is the hardest step in packing a bike.
 You’ll need to remove the pedals, the saddle, and at least one of the wheels to fit your bike in the box.
 Next, either remove your handlebars or leave them attached but turned sideways.
 If your handlebars are wide and straight, turning them sideways might work well.
 If you have curved handlebars, you probably need to take them off to fit them into the box.
+You will probably also need to remove the seatpost and front and rear wheels.

 For more instructions on how to take your bicycle apart for shipping, you’ll find helpful videos on YouTube.